smrchy/rsmq/README.md

 * `created`: Timestamp (epoch in seconds) when the queue was created
 * `modified`: Timestamp (epoch in seconds) when the queue was last modified with `setQueueAttributes`
 * `msgs`: Current number of messages in the queue
 * `hiddenmsgs`: Current number of hidden / not visible messages.
-A message can hidden while "in flight" due to a `vt` parameter or when sent with a `delay`.
+A message can hidden while "in flight" due to a `vt` parameter or when sent with a `delay`